AdobeDocs/campaign-classic.en/help/installation/using/configure-fda-google-big-query.md

         apt-get install -y odbcinst1debian2 libodbc1 odbcinst unixodbc
         ```

-1. Before running the script, you can have access to more information with the `--help` option:

-    ```
-    cd /usr/local/neolane/nl6/bin/fda-setup-scripts
-    ./bigquery_odbc-setup.sh --help
-    ```

-1. Access the directory where the script is located and run the following script as a root user:
+1. Access the directory where the script is located and run the following script:

     ```
     cd /usr/local/neolane/nl6/bin/fda-setup-scripts